Create a Simple Model

 Start by adding a Pulse Generator block from the Library Browser.

 From the Sources library, drag the Pulse Generator block to the Simulink Editor.
-A copy of the Pulse Generator block appears in your model with a text box for the value of the Amplitude parameter.
-Enter
+A Pulse Generator block with the default value of

 1

-Add an Out1 block using the quick insert menu.
+Add an Outport block using the quick insert menu.

 Double-click anywhere in the model canvas.
 In the quick insert menu that appears, enter